 2. Personal Health Insurance

-Love it or hate it, "Obamacare" is a really good option for self-employed pharmapreneurs.
+"Obamacare" was a really good option for self-employed pharmapreneurs.
 If you cannot get covered through a spouse's insurance plan, then you will have to purchase it through the Affordable Care Act's website.

 If you are currently employed and have private insurance through your employer, I suggest that you make yourself very aware of all of the deductions.

-Do you currently know how much you are paying for your employer-sponsored health insurance plan?
+How much you currently are paying for your employer-sponsored health insurance plan?

 Do you know how much your deductible is or what level plan you are under?